HL7/fhir-bfdr/input/pagecontent/StructureDefinition-Observation-apgar-score-intro.md

 Birth certificates only require 5 and 10 minute timings.
 Other use cases may require/accept other timings.

-### Form Mapping
-This profile is mapped to:
- * Item **51.
-Apgar Score:** in the [2003 Revision of the U.S. Standard Certificate of Live Birth](https://www.cdc.gov/nchs/data/dvs/birth11-03final-ACC.pdf)
- * Item **32.
-Apgar score** in the [2016 US Standard Facility Worksheet for the Live Birth Certificate](https://www.cdc.gov/nchs/data/dvs/facility-worksheet-2016-508.pdf)
- * Item **32.
-Apgar score** in the [2016 US Standard Attachment to the Facility Worksheet for the Live Birth Certificate for Multiple Births](https://www.cdc.gov/nchs/data/dvs/multiple-births-worksheet-2016.pdf)

 ### IJE Mapping

 <style>